DeisianeFernanda/BGCBacillaceae/README.md

 Here you can find:
 - Complete networks (wiki);
-- Related code analysing the antimash  and Gecco results;
+- Related code analysing the Antimash  and Gecco results;
 - Phylogeny methodology (wiki);